 Dale constructed his Hobbit House with low environmental impact, introducing a series of clever architectural elements:

-• Stone and mud taken from digging were then used for retaining walls and foundations
+• Excavations in the hills with low visual aesthetic impact • Stone and mud taken from digging were then used for retaining walls and foundations

 • Oak wood harvested in the surrounding forest